stungeye/Rosalind-Ruby/README.md

 ####Internals

-* The DNA object the ordered list of nucleotides is implemented with a String.
+* The ordered list of nucleotides is implemented with a String.
 * Base counting is performed when a DNA object is instantiated by way of a Hash.

 ####Specs